enwumeh/FilmFiasco/README.md

 ## Project Description

-I will be using the Moviedb API to create a page that displays a range of movies.
+I will be making an app that displays a selection of movies.
 I plan on having link options for the user to access popular movies and recent releases.
 You can also search movies by title through a search bar.
-I plan to have a link for each movie to check out a trailer
+I plan to have a link for each movie to check out a trailer.
+Airtable will be used, where I will be seeding data from an external API
 ## API and Data Sample

 ### Component Hierarchy
 -App.js